Mount Saint Mary's University Doctor of Physical Therapy Program Vision

 Doctor of Physical Therapy Program Outcomes

-The Doctor of Physical Therapy degree program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
-Mount Saint Mary’s DPT graduates are eligible to sit for the National Physical Therapy Exam in all 50 states, the District of Columbia, Puerto Rico and the Virgin Islands.
+The Doctor of Physical Therapy (DPT) degree program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
+Mount Saint Mary’s DPT graduates are eligible to sit for the National Physical Therapy Exam in all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
 Licenses are granted by the licensing authority in individual states and those licensing boards might require an additional exam on laws and regulations specific to that state.
 The Physical Therapy Board of California is the licensing authority for California and requires an exam on the laws and regulations for practice of physical therapy in California.
-Contact information and licensure requirements for the licensing authority in California and other jurisdictions can be found on the Federation of State Boards of Physical Therapy website here.
-Mount Saint Mary’s University is available to assist applicants and students as they determine licensure requirements for individual states.
-For questions regarding state licensure requirements contact the Director of the Doctor of Physical Therapy Program, firstname.lastname@example.org; 213-477-2601
+Mount Saint Mary’s University will assist applicants and students as they determine licensure requirements in other states.
+Please contact the Director of the Doctor of Physical Therapy Program by email at email@example.com.
+Contact information and licensure requirements for the licensing authorities in other jurisdictions can also be found on the Federation of State Boards of Physical Therapy website.